 Popular Supermarkets

 - AEON: One of the largest supermarket chains in Japan.
-It offers everything from fresh food to household items.
-It's an excellent choice for those looking for affordable prices and frequent promotions.
+Offers everything from fresh food to household items.
+It is an excellent choice for those looking for affordable prices and frequent promotions.

 - Seiyu: Part of Walmart, Seiyu is known for its variety and low prices.
 Many Seiyu supermarkets operate 24 hours, which is ideal for those with irregular schedules.

-- Life Supermarket: A well-distributed network that offers a wide selection of fresh foods, including organic products.
+- Life Supermarket: A well-distributed chain that offers a wide selection of fresh foods, including organic products.

-- Check the promotion times: Most supermarkets offer discounts on fresh foods in the evening, especially on fish, sushi, and meats.
-Keep an eye on the discount tags.
+- Check promotion times: Most supermarkets offer discounts on fresh food in the evening, especially on fish, sushi, and meats.
+Keep an eye on discount labels.

 - Use market apps: Apps like LINE and PayPay sometimes offer discounts and cashback for purchases.

-- Buy in bulk: Products like rice and snacks tend to be cheaper when bought in bulk.
+- Buy in bulk: Products like rice and snacks are often cheaper when bought in large quantities.

-- Utilize local markets: Small local markets may have affordable prices for certain specific products.
-Always try to seek out local producer markets to buy vegetables and fruits.
+- Use local markets: Small local markets may have affordable prices for certain specific products.
+Always look for local producer markets to buy vegetables and fruits.

 Procedures and Tips for Shopping

-Shopping in Japan may seem challenging at first glance, but with a few tips, the experience becomes smoother.
+Shopping in Japan may seem challenging at first glance, but with some tips, the experience becomes smoother.

 Purchase Process